Faf de Klerk

-Francois "Faf" de Klerk (born 19 October 1991) is a South African professional rugby union player who plays scrum-half for Japan Rugby League One club Yokohama Canon Eagles and the South Africa national team.
-He was a member of the South Africa team that won the 2019 Rugby World Cup.
+François de Klerk (born 19 October 1991), known by his nickname Faf, is a South African professional rugby union player who plays scrum-half for Japan Rugby League One club Yokohama Canon Eagles and the South Africa national team.
+He was a member of the South Africa teams that won the Rugby World Cup in 2019 and 2023.

-Pre-professional career
+Early life and education

-Born in Nelspruit (now Mbombela), De Klerk played rugby at Hoërskool Waterkloof in Pretoria.
+Born in Nelspruit (now Mbombela), de Klerk played rugby at Hoërskool Waterkloof in Pretoria.